Mathematical Formulation

 Incompatibility between charge and outflows use of an ESS [p.u.] «eChargeOutflows»

-Maximum commitment of a committable unit (all except the VRES units) [p.u.] «eMaxCommitment»
+Maximum commitment of a committable unit (all except the VRES units) for all the load levels [p.u.] «eMaxCommitmentYearly»

-Initial commitment of the units is determined by the model based on the merit order loading, including the VRES and ESS units.
+Initial commitment of the units for every period, scenario, and stage is determined by the model based on the merit order loading, including the VRES and ESS units.

 Maximum ramp up and ramp down for the second block of a non-renewable (thermal, hydro) unit [p.u.] «eRampUp» «eRampDw»